Fresno, CA Radiologic Technology Degree Programs

 Students in Fresno City College's radiologic technology degree program learn about all aspects of X-ray technology, including positioning techniques, safety specifications and equipment operation.
 They become acquainted with conditions that preclude radiography or require special care and learn fluoroscopy procedures.
 Communication skills are gauged through interaction with patients, recording patient histories and a research paper.
 Prerequisite courses for this program include biology, human anatomy and basic electricity.

 The diagnostic radiologic technology program is offered through the Allied Health Division at Merced College.
-The program takes 29 consecutive months to complete and is a tough full-time course that makes many demands on the student.
+The program takes 29 consecutive months to complete and offers competitive admission.

 Associate in Science in Diagnostic Radiologic Technology

 The diagnostic radiologic technology program at Merced College includes classes on campus and clinical experience at a variety of facilities in the Merced area.
 Students also practice during their first semester at a lab on campus.
-The program is in high demand, but can accommodate only 18-20 new students each year.
-They are admitted on first-come, first-served basis.
+The program may be in high demand but can accommodate only 18-20 new students each year.
 Students must complete prerequisite courses including medical terminology, chemistry, anatomy, college composition and algebra before applying to the program.
-A career exploration course or experience working with patients is required also.
+A career exploration course or experience working with patients is also required.
+A certificate of achievement is embedded within this degree.